UU-Hydro/PCR-GLOBWB_model/.github/ISSUE_TEMPLATE/unexpected_report.md

  - PCR-GLOBWB [e.g. v2.4.0_alpha]

 **Description**
-A clear and detailed description of the bug
+A clear and detailed description of the unexpected behavior

 **Expected behavior**
 A clear and detailed description of the expected outcome